§3.2

 Start from the comparison, then choose the chart.

 Each card moves from business question to visual form to misuse risk.
 Charts are live: hover for values, and where two forms answer the same question, toggle between them.
+Filter by family or search the questions below, and follow a card’s link when a form gets a full treatment elsewhere in Part II.

 Soup panel